s-samsam225/cse15l-lab-reports/LabReport1.md

 1. The working directory when we ran this command was /home.
 2. We got this output because when we input "cat lecture1" into the terminal the cat command reads the the input and will output the file's content.
-3. This was not an error because the cat command was able to execute correctly based on our input into the terminal.
+3. This was an error because the cat command did not tell us the contnts of the files.

 *Example Three:*
 ![Image](catFile.png)